Black Country Communion 2

-Black Country Communion 2 (also known simply as 2) is the second studio album by English-American hard rock band Black Country Communion.
-Recorded in early 2011 primarily at EastWest Studios in Hollywood, California, it was produced by Kevin Shirley and released by Mascot Records in Europe on 13 June 2011, and by J&R Adventures in North America the following day.
+Black Country Communion 2 (also known simply as 2) is the second studio album by English–American hard rock band Black Country Communion.
+Recorded between January and February 2011, primarily at EastWest Studios in Hollywood, California, it was produced by Kevin Shirley and released in Europe by Mascot Records on June 13, 2011, and in North America by J&R Adventures the next day.
 The album reached number 23 on the UK Albums Chart and number 71 on the US Billboard 200.

 Writing for Black Country Communion's second album began before the release of the band's self-titled debut in 2010, with bassist Glenn Hughes and guitarist Joe Bonamassa again leading the process.
 Producer Kevin Shirley increased his contribution to songwriting on the album, with credits on all but three tracks, compared to only two on the debut.
 As with Black Country Communion, Hughes performed lead vocals on the majority of songs, with Bonamassa leading on two tracks.

 Black Country Communion 2 received positive reviews from the majority of critics, many of whom praised the album as a more coherent, balanced collection of songs than its predecessor.
-The album was promoted on a concert tour in June and July 2011 featuring shows in the United States and Europe, some of which were documented on the live video album Live Over Europe, released later in the year.
-One music video was released from the record, for "Man in the Middle".
+The album was promoted on a concert tour during June and July 2011 featuring shows in the United States and Europe, some of which were documented on the live video album Live Over Europe, released later in the year.
+One music video was released from the record, for the track "Man in the Middle".

 Writing and recording

-Glenn Hughes began writing material for Black Country Communion's second album before the band's self-titled debut had been released.
+Black Country Communion (BCC) frontman Glenn Hughes began writing material for the group's second album before their self-titled debut had been released.
 In contrast to the first album, for which material was written quickly, Hughes spent six months between May and December 2010 writing material for Black Country Communion 2, liaising with producer Kevin Shirley.
-In October, drummer Jason Bonham suggested in an interview that recording for the follow-up to Black Country Communion was scheduled to begin in January 2011.
-Hughes later tweeted on 11 January that the band had recorded its first song for the new album, which he estimated would be released in June.
+In October that year, drummer Jason Bonham suggested in an interview that recording for the album was scheduled to begin in January 2011.
+Hughes later shared on January 11, 2011 that the band had recorded its first song for the new album, which he estimated would be released in June.
 Recording was completed within two and a half weeks, which guitarist Joe Bonamassa claimed was "more time than [the band] actually needed".
-Hughes described the recording of Black Country Communion 2 as "a little easier" than that of the first album, due to the increased chemistry between band members by that time.
+Hughes described the recording process for Black Country Communion 2 as "a little easier" than that of the first album, due to the increased chemistry between band members by that time.